Henrhyd Falls and Nant Llech walk

 A lot of hard work goes into maintaining our special places and Henrhyd is no exception.
 A team of dedicated National Trust staff and volunteers work on the many footpaths, bridges, styles and gates every year to help keep the countryside accessible for you to enjoy.

-Follow the path then the River Tawe, which flows all the way to Swansea and into the Bristol Channel, will come into view.
+Pass through the kissing gate then follow the path until the River Tawe comes into view.
+This river flows all the way to Swansea and into the Bristol Channel.
 You have now reached the midway point of the walk.
-Return to the minor road by the path you've just followed.
-Once there, you can either follow the path that brought you down the Nant Llech valley back to the car park or return along the minor roads via Coelbren.
+You can now return to the minor road by the path that you have just followed.
+At the road, you can either turn left uphill and follow the lanes back to the car park or, retrace the whole route back to Henrhyd Falls following the path by the Nant Llech.

 National Trust car park, grid ref: SN853121